License GuideSOC 17-2011

 Read more

 Practicing aerospace engineering without an active license violates state law across the country.
-Penalties vary by state but typically include civil fines and forfeiture of any income earned while unlicensed.
-Repeat offenses may result in criminal charges.
-The specific consequences depend on state regulations and the circumstances of the violation.
+Violators face civil fines and must forfeit any income earned through unlicensed work.
+Repeat offenses can result in criminal penalties in certain states, ranging from short jail sentences to additional fines.
+The specific consequences vary by jurisdiction and offense history.

 Career Outlook